-Under the agreement between the US President and Prime Minister of India inked during former's visit to India in March, India will have access to the nuclear fuel and related sensitive technologies from the US and other members of Nuclear Suppliers Group (NSG).
+Under the agreement between the US President and Prime Minister of India inked during the former's visit to India in March, India will have access to nuclear fuel and related sensitive technologies from the US and other members of the Nuclear Suppliers Group (NSG).
 But, the US has to amend its decades-long nuclear legislation to allow space for implementing Indo-US nuclear cooperation.
 In return, the agreement calls on New Delhi to separate its civil nuclear program under International Atomic Energy safeguards; and to adhere to the Missile Technology Control Regime (MTCR) and NSG guidelines.

-However, all the optimism regarding the smooth sailing for the bill now appears to have been run into rough weathers as some leading Democrats have recently upped their ante against the agreement.
-It is worthwhile to mention that this is an election year in US and the opposition group, i.e., the Democrats, traditionally the supporter of India, is not in a mood to hand an easy foreign policy coup so close to November Congressional elections.
+However, all the optimism regarding the smooth sailing for the bill now appears to have been run into rough weather as some leading Democrats have recently upped their ante against the agreement.
+It is worthwhile to mention that this is an election year in the US and the opposition group, i.e., the Democrats, traditionally the supporter of India, is not in a mood to hand an easy foreign policy coup so close to November Congressional elections.
 Rather they are trying to put conditions, demanding that Congress should withhold its green signal until India finalises its agreement with the International Atomic Energy Agency (IAEA) on the safeguards arrangement, stops fissile material production and assures that it will not carry out any further nuclear testing.

-What is more surprising is that the some of the leading Republicans have also voiced their oft-repeated non-proliferation concerns following the deal.
+What is more surprising is that some of the leading Republicans have also voiced their oft-repeated non-proliferation concerns following the deal.
 Leading them is the 2008 presidential hopeful and influential Republican from Arizona, John McCain.
 In a recent interview with The Financial Times, he demanded “more hear, more argument in favour” of the deal.
 While the timing of the passage of the deal is of paramount importance for both Indian and US administrations, McCain’s time-consuming demands may stretch it beyond this year.

-Meanwhile, the 50-member Committee on International Relations on 28 June voted 37 to 5 to support the legislation designed to make exemptions in the 1954 Atomic Energy Act to enable US to sell nuclear fuel and technology in return for non-proliferation and safeguard commitments from New Delhi.
+Meanwhile, the 50-member Committee on International Relations on 28 June voted 37 to 5 to support the legislation designed to make exemptions in the 1954 Atomic Energy Act to enable the US to sell nuclear fuel and technology in return for non-proliferation and safeguard commitments from New Delhi.
 Now the Foreign Relations Committee of the US Senate is going to vote on the “Lugar-Biden bill” that focuses on exempting exports of nuclear material to India.